 In 2010-11, a rapidly-growing national email and social-media retail-customer-loyalty platform engaged the Commission Systems team to assist their rise to the next magnitude of volume.
 Their platform was strong on outreach capabilities, but limited in scope and capacity on customer loyalty and workforce and distribution system performance management.
 The enterprise needed to not only monitor and reward consumers for purchase activities and loyalty, but also client sales and support staff for service quality and satisfaction, and affiliate partners for their referrals and sales.

 The Commission Systems solution generated multiple streams of sales and service performance metrics/analytics and compensation outcomes, transaction-by-transaction, for thousands of locations, tens of thousands of workforce, and millions of consumers.
 And, comprehensive customer and affiliate analytics enabled a highly-targeted “customer engagement” relationship strategy that improved loyalty levels, revenue per customer, relationship retention, and customer satisfaction, across all categories.

 In 2009, an industry-leading equity compensation consulting firm engaged Commission Systems Managed Services to automate both the period-to-period calculation of equity-based compensation awards, and the Lifetime Program-to-Date totals of granted and vested awards.
 This included full utilization of the System’s forecasting capabilities for award probability estimate calculations.

 Solutions for Performance Compensation.

-For the workforce, consumers, supply-chain, and distribution channels.
+For your workforce, consumers, supply-chain, and distribution channels.